KaunilD/cuda_cv/README.md

 ### 3. Algorithms

-1. RGB to GrayScale.
+1. Color: RGB to GrayScale.
-2. 1x1 Box Blur.
+2. Blur: 1x1 Box.
-3. 1x2 Averaging Edge Detection
+3. Edge Detection: Simple Derivative Based
-4. 3x3 Sobel Kernel Edge Detection
+4. Edge Detection: 3x3 Sobel Kernel

-### implementation Notes
+### Implementation Notes

 1. Thread blocks are laid into Grids.
 2. All thread blocks are then scheduled and passed over to SMs.